 The Board of Directors consists of three classes, consisting of Class A directors, Class B directors and Class C directors.
-The current terms of office of the Class A directors, Class B directors and Class C directors expire in the year 2012 (Class A), the year 2013 (Class B) and the year 2014 (Class C).
-The terms of the Class A directors elected at the Annual Meeting will expire in 2015.
+The current terms of office of the Class A directors, Class B directors and Class C directors expire in the year 2015 (Class A), the year 2013 (Class B) and the year 2014 (Class C).
+The terms of the Class B directors elected at the Annual Meeting will expire in 2016.
 Directors are elected to three-year terms.
 Each director holds office until such director's successor is duly elected and qualified.
 At each annual meeting of stockholders, directors elected to succeed those directors whose terms then expire will be elected for a term of office expiring at the third succeeding annual meeting of stockholders of the Company after their election, with each director to hold office until his or her successor shall have been duly elected and qualified.

-Only members of Class A, Mr. G. Michael Brown, Mr. Dominic P. DeMarco and Mr. David R. Jessick, are nominees for election to the Board of Directors at the Annual Meeting.
-Each Class A director elected will hold office until the 2015 annual meeting of stockholders (and until such director's successor shall have been duly elected and qualified).
+Our Class B currently consists of three directors: Ms. Sandra N. Bane, Mr. Van B. Honeycutt and Dr. Michael D. Miller.
+However, only two current members of Class B, Ms. Bane and Mr. Honeycutt, are nominees for election to the Board of Directors at the Annual Meeting.
+Dr. Miller has elected to retire from the Board and not stand for reelection at the Annual Meeting, and has tendered his resignation from the Board effective June 5, 2013 (at which time the size of Class B will again be fixed at two directors).
+Each Class B director elected will hold office until the 2016 annual meeting of stockholders (and until such director's successor shall have been duly elected and qualified).
 All of the nominees currently serve on the Board of Directors of the Company.